DaniRomDev/daniromdev.com/README.md

-# The blog for travellers and programmers
+# The blog for hobby programmers